swomf/funroll.swomf.com/content/conf/desktop.md

 # desktop

-Below are some utilities I edit to make my desktop comfortable.
+Below are some utilities I edit to make my desktop comfortable, such as screenshot utilities and file managers.
 I include a patch for a pet peeve, some trivial USE flag setups, and some "why do I use X instead of Y".

+The only Gentoo-specific advantageous change I make is the integration of a gui-apps/swappy patch into /etc/portage/patches.
+Other than this, the rest is plumbing.

 I use gui-wm/hyprland (uses the Wayland secure display protocol), since animations make tiling WMs more accessible